background pic Kevin W. Hamlen

 John Guttag (MIT) Art Bernstein (SUNY Stony Brook)

-Bob Harper (CMU) Jeannette Wing (CMU) Fred B. Schneider (Cornell)
+Bob Harper (CMU) Jeannette Wing (CMU, Columbia) Fred B. Schneider (Cornell)

 Kevin W. Hamlen (UTD)

-For students: It is worthwhile to examine how the scientific philosophies and ideas of your field have propagated down to your professors from their mentors, and eventually to you.
+It is worthwhile to investigate how the scientific philosophies and ideas of your field have propagated down to your professors from their teachers, and eventually to you.
 Here some anecdotes about some of the folks above that you might find interesting.